Lavarchus/UCE-processing-for-large-datasets/README.md

 Scripts were written by Lauriane Baraf, please cite this repo if using them.

+If using the Phyluce processing pipeline, please cite:<br>
+BC Faircloth, McCormack JE, Crawford NG, Harvey MG, Brumfield RT, Glenn TC.
+2012.
+Ultraconserved elements anchor thousands of genetic markers spanning multiple evolutionary timescales.
+Systematic Biology 61: 717–726. doi:10.1093/sysbio/SYS004.

-If using MitoFinder, please cite:<br>
+If using SPAdes please cite:<br>
-Allio, R., Schomaker‐Bastos, A., Romiguier, J., Prosdocimi, F., Nabholz, B., & Delsuc, F. (2020).
-MitoFinder: Efficient automated large‐scale extraction of mitogenomic data in target enrichment phylogenomics.
-Molecular Ecology Resources, 20(4), 892-905.
+Prjibelski, A., Antipov, D., Meleshko, D., Lapidus, A., & Korobeynikov, A. (2020).
+Using SPAdes de novo assembler.
+Current protocols in bioinformatics, 70(1), e102.

 If using MAFFT v7, please cite:<br>
 Katoh, K., & Standley, D. M. (2013).
 MAFFT multiple sequence alignment software version 7: improvements in performance and usability.
 Molecular biology and evolution, 30(4), 772-780.